sccn/relica/README.md

 To plot the scalp maps of the ICs in a single IC cluster, select option **Cluster scalp maps** and then specify the cluster number to plot (**Cluster to plot**), using the cluster numbers shown in the **Bootstrap IC clusters** plot (type 5 above, corresponding to IC 3).
 Specify the maximum number of IC scalp maps from the cluster to plot (**Max number of maps**).
 Pressing **Plot** displays the figure below.

  <img src="./images/relica_cluster1.jpg" width="400">

  Above, each figure panel shows the scalp map for a member of the selected IC cluster (default: 1), beginning with the first bootstrap.
 When the number of cluster ICs (and bootstraps) is large, only the requested number are shown (default: one page of 20 maps).

 ## Running and visualizing RELICA from MATLAB command line
 Running RELICA, either locally or using NSG, and retrieving and visualizing the results can also be performed from the MATLAB command line or by a MATLAB script.
 For syntax of these calls, refer to the help messages for the functions *pop\_relica.m*  and *pop\_relica_results.m*.

+## References

+1) Artoni, F., Menicucci, D., Delorme, A., Makeig, S., & Micera, S. (2014). *RELICA: a method for estimating the reliability of independent components*.
+NeuroImage, 103, 391-400.

+2) Artoni, F., Delorme A., Makeig S. (2018) *Applying dimension reduction to EEG data by Principal Component Analysis reduces the quality of its subsequent Independent Component decomposition*, Neuroimage 175 176-187